sztoor/model_serving/README.md

   -- configuration.yml
 ```

-The client code will start two VMs and uisng Ansible orchestration environment it will contextualize both of the VMs simultanously.
+The client code will start two VMs and by uisng Ansible orchestration environment it will contextualize both of the VMs simultanously.

 4. Installation and configuration of Ansible on the client machine.

 - First will generate a cluster SSH key.

-First check the username you are login as
+Check the username you are login as

 ```console
 whoami